carlosbrando/rails21-book/text/07_Railties/01_config_gem.markdown

 ## config.gem

 Now it's possible to configure all necessary gems to get a project running by using a new feature called **config.gem**.
-In  **environment.rb** file you can specify which gems your project depends for run.
-Look the example:
+In  **environment.rb** file you can specify which gems your project depends to run.
+Look at the example:

 	config.gem "bj"